Alizarin Red S

 Alizarin Red S (also known as C.I.
-Mordant Red 3, Alizarin Carmine, and C.I 58005.) is a water-soluble sodium salt of Alizarin sulfonic acid with a chemical formula of C_{14}H_{7}NaO_{7}S. Alizarin Red S was discovered by Graebe and Libermann in 1871.
+Mordant Red 3, Alizarin Carmine, and C.I 58005.) is a water-soluble sodium salt of Alizarin sulfonic acid with a chemical formula of C_{14}H_{7}NaO_{7}S. Alizarin Red S was discovered by Graebe and Liebermann in 1871.
 In the field of histology alizarin Red S is used to stain calcium deposits in tissues, and in geology to stain and differentiate carbonate minerals.

 Uses

 Alizarin Red S is used in histology and histopathology to stain, or locate calcium deposits in tissues.
 In the presence of calcium, Alizarin Red S, binds to the calcium to form a Lake pigment that is orange to red in color.
 Whole specimens can be stained with Alizarin Red S to show the distribution of bone, especially in developing embryos.
 In living corals alizarin Red S has been used to mark daily growth layers.

-In geology, Alizarin Red S is used on Thin sections, and polished surfaces to help identify carbonate minerals which stain at different rates.
+In geology, Alizarin Red S is used on thin sections, and polished surfaces to help identify carbonate minerals which stain at different rates.